GrimReaperG/exercises/full-stack.md

 Additional requirements:

   - The input and output formats should be well-structured JSON.
-  - Old messages must be eventually be expired, so you'll need to implement an eviction or garbage collection strategy.
+  - Old messages must eventually be expired, so you'll need to implement an eviction or garbage collection strategy.
   - Make sure to support concurrent access, either through multi-threading or multi-processing.
   - Include an automated benchmark suite that measures the performance and scalability of your solution.